 The connection between our students’ wellbeing, social and emotional learning, and academic success has never been more important.

-Havergal knows that positive mental health and wellbeing are foundational to an individual’s ability to make positive, responsible decisions, create frameworks to achieve their goals and build positive relationships with others.
-Our focus in the Junior School is on helping students develop the intra- and interpersonal skills they need to flourish throughout their life.
-They learn to recognize, understand, label, express, and regulate their emotions resulting in increased self-awareness, academic achievement and positive behaviors.
+Havergal knows that wellbeing is foundational to an individual’s ability to make positive, responsible decisions, achieve their goals and build positive relationships with others.
+Our focus in the Junior School is on helping students develop the intra- and interpersonal skills they need to flourish throughout their lives.
+They learn to recognize, understand, label, express, and regulate their emotions resulting in increased self-awareness and constructive behaviors that contribute to positive relationships and their academic success.

-Our Wellbeing Framework comprises six domains: Psychological, Social, Emotional, Physical, Environmental and Spiritual.
-Programming is led each day by Homeroom and Specialist Teachers in the Junior School.
-They work with students during these times to explore wellbeing topics that reflect the needs and interests of the students at each developmental stage.
+Wellbeing programming is led by Homeroom and Specialist Teachers, our Child and Youth Worker and our Chaplain in the Junior School.
+All work with students to explore different aspects of wellbeing that reflect the needs and interests of the students at each developmental stage.

 Resiliency